utshomax/postman-docs/src/pages/docs/collections/performance-testing/performance-test-data-files.md

 ## Run a performance test with a data file

-Add variables to your requests or scripts.
+Importing a data file enables you to populate variables with imported data when running a performance test.
+Each virtual user can use data from a different row in the data file, customizing their behavior and better simulating real-world usage of your API.

-Select a Data file with custom values to use for each virtual user.
+Before you begin, [add variables](/docs/sending-requests/variables/) to the requests in your collection.
+Then [create a data file](#data-file-format) with the data to use for each variable.
-Data file isn't saved for past runs
-For errors, you can view what line for data file was used

 To run a performance test with a data file, do the following: